guilhermerera/guilhermerera/README.md

 # 👋 Hey there!
-My name is Guilherme Ferreira.
+My name is Guilherme Rera.
 ### But you can call me Rera.
 ### Based in São Paulo, Brazil.
 ### Front-End Developer, studying to be a FullStack.